 The selling holders and any underwriters, broker-dealers or agents that participate in the sale of the notes and/or common stock covered by this prospectus may be "underwriters" within the meaning of Section 2(11) of the Securities Act.
 Any discounts, commissions, concessions or profit they earn on any resale of the notes and/or common stock may be underwriting discounts and commissions under the Securities Act.
 Selling holders who are "underwriters" within the meaning of Section 2(11) of the Securities and commissions under the Securities Act.
-Selling holders who are "underwriters" within the meaning of Section 2(11) of the Securities Act will be subject to the prospectus delivery requirements of the Securities Act.
+Selling holders who are "underwriters" within the meaning of Section 2(11) of the Securities and commissions under the Securities Act.
 If the selling securityholders were deemed to be underwriters, the selling securityholders could be subject to certain statutory liabilities under the federal securities laws, including under Sections 11, 12 and 17 of the Securities Act and Rule 10b-5 under the Securities Exchange Act of 1934.